ESAHomeLaunch VehiclesEurope's SpaceportLauncher Technology

 Atmospheric reentry is a cornerstone for a wide range of applications in future space transportation, including next-generation launchers, planetary exploration, sample-return missions, space planes and crew and cargo transportation.

 For several years, significant importance has been accorded to the development of critical reentry technologies through several basic research and technology preparatory programmes.
-Today, the flight verification of such technologies is an important aspect of European programmatic objectives, to be pursued within ESA’s short-term undertakings.
+The flight verification of such technologies is an important aspect of European programmatic objectives.

 Several technologies contribute to the consolidation of the European knowledge base for future reentry missions.
-Among the most important ones:
+Among the most important are:

 • Aerothermodynamics – validation of design tools and improvement of design performance, since the current lack of precise knowledge about phenomena occurring during re-entry induces the need for additional design margins.
 In fact, when re-entering from low Earth orbit (LEO) the oxygen and nitrogen molecules in the air break apart to dissipate the high energies involved.
 When this happens, the ideal-gas laws normally used for simulations are replaced by complex, real-gas laws that are governed by phenomena that are difficult to predict.